dnshkmr7/CH5150-optimization/README.md

 This project explores solving optimization problems for chemical engineering applications using deterministic and evolutionary algorithms.

-## Problem 1 : Determining rate onstants
+## Problem 1 : Determining rate constants

 The system involves parallel reactions happening in an isothermal batch reactor.
 The rate equations need to be solved to determine the rate constants k1 and k2.
 I lost the data for this problem but the data contained time, concentration of components CA, CB, and CC.